oss-review-toolkit/ort/website/docs/getting-started/tutorial.md

 To scan the source code of `mime-types` and its dependencies the source code of `mime-types` and all its dependencies needs to be downloaded.
 The *downloader* tool could be used for this, but it is also integrated in the `scanner` tool, so the scanner will automatically download the source code if the required VCS metadata could be obtained.

-Note that if the *downloader* is unable to download the source code due to say a missing source code location in the package metadata then you can use [curations](../configuration/package-curations.md) to fix up the package's metadata.
+Note that if the *downloader* is unable to download the source code, for example, because the package medata provides no source code location, you can use [curations](../configuration/package-curations.md) to fix up the package's metadata.

 ORT is designed to integrate lots of different scanners and is not limited to license scanners, technically any tool that explores the source code of a software package could be integrated.
-The actual scanner does not have to run on the same machine, for example we will soon integrate the [ClearlyDefined](https://clearlydefined.io/) scanner backend which will perform the actual scanning remotely.
+The actual scanner does not have to run on the same computer.
+For example, the [FossID](https://github.com/oss-review-toolkit/ort/blob/main/plugins/scanners/fossid/src/main/kotlin/FossId.kt) uses a remote service to execute the scan.

 For this tutorial [ScanCode](https://github.com/nexB/scancode-toolkit) is used as a scanner.
 Please install it according to [these instructions](https://github.com/nexB/scancode-toolkit/#installation) first.